New around here?

 Close your eyes.
 Imagine all the photos that mean the most to you.
-There is a good chance they have people in them (and we all know that photographing people can be hard).
+There is a good chance they have people in them.
+We all know that photographing people can be hard, whether it's for your holiday cards or your personal portfolio.
 That's why we recruited our friend and seasoned photographer, Jon Canlas, to give us a peek into his process and all the stories that come along with portrait photography.

 Keep it clean, keep it simple